FurqanAnwar/FurqanAnwar/README.md

 - ✨ I’m currently learning TypeScript and GraphQL
 - 👯 I’m looking forward to build a CLI for my own project
 - 🥅 2021 Goals: Contribute more to Open Source projects
-- ⚡ I love palying cricket 🏏 and lifting up the weights 🏋️‍♂️
+- ⚡ I love to play cricket 🏏 and lift up the weights 🏋️‍♂️

 ### Connect with me: